5.4: Other Controversial Issues

 Figure 4.
 There are concerns about both the safety and efficacy of drugs like Prozac for children and teens.

-We do not have an answer, but the question brings up an additional controversy related to how we should treat this population of children and adolescents.
+This question raises further controversy regarding the treatment of young individuals.
 Many psychotropic drugs used for treating psychiatric disorders have been tested in adults, but few have been tested for safety or efficacy with children or adolescents.
-The most well-established psychotropics prescribed for children and adolescents are the psychostimulant drugs used for treating attention deficit hyperactivity disorder (ADHD), and there are clinical data on how effective these drugs are.
+The most well-established psychotropics prescribed for children and adolescents are the psychostimulant drugs for treating attention deficit hyperactivity disorder (ADHD), and there are clinical data on these drugs’ effectiveness.
 However, we know far less about the safety and efficacy in young populations of the drugs typically prescribed for treating anxiety, depression, or other psychiatric disorders.
 The young brain continues to mature until well after age 20, so some scientists are concerned that drugs that alter neuronal activity in the developing brain could have significant consequences.
-There is an obvious need for clinical trials in children and adolescents to test the safety and effectiveness of many of these drugs, which also brings up a variety of ethical questions about who decides what children and adolescents will participate in these clinical trials, who can give consent, who receives reimbursements, etc.
+Clinical trials in minors are needed to test the safety and effectiveness of these drugs, raising ethical concerns about consent, participation, and compensation.

 The Elderly and Psychopharmacology

-Another population that has not typically been included in clinical trials to determine the safety or effectiveness of psychotropic drugs is the elderly.
-Currently, there is very little high quality evidence to guide prescribing for older people—clinical trials often exclude people with multiple comorbidities (other diseases, conditions, etc.), which are typical for elderly populations (see Hilmer & Gnjidict, 2008; Pollock et al., 2008).
+Elderly populations are often excluded from psychotropic drug safety and efficacy trials.
+Currently, little high-quality evidence is available to guide prescribing for older adults—clinical trials often exclude people with multiple comorbidities (other diseases, conditions, etc.), which are typical for elderly populations (see Hilmer & Gnjidict, 2008; Pollock et al., 2008).
 This is a serious issue because the elderly consume a disproportionate number of the prescription meds prescribed.
 The term polypharmacy refers to the use of multiple drugs, which is very common in elderly populations in the United States.
-As our population ages, some estimate that the proportion of people 65 or older will reach 20% of the U.S. population by 2030, with this group consuming 40% of the prescribed medications.
-As shown in Table 3 (from Schwartz & Abernethy, 2008), it is quite clear why the typical clinical trial that looks at the safety and effectiveness of psychotropic drugs can be problematic if we try to interpret these results for an elderly population.
+Demographic projections suggest that by 2030, individuals aged 65 or older will constitute approximately 20% of the U.S. population, potentially accounting for 40% of prescribed medication consumption.
+Table 3 illustrates why standard clinical trials poorly capture the reality of elderly populations.

 * OTC = Over the counter